SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 MAIN STEPS to INSTALL a

-Fig 1, CUT WIRE - Tape the wire to keep the strands together while cutting in this (2x4)".
-It cuts absolutely square without burrs if just the weight of the saw cuts the strands.
-The alternative is to use a Dremel tool with a cutting disk.
-I prefer the (2x4)".
+Fig 1, CUT WIRE SQUARE - Tape the wire to keep the strands together while cutting.
+It cuts absolutely square without burrs if just the weight of the hack saw cuts the strands using a (2x4)" for support.
+The alternative is to use a Dremel tool with a cutting disk and light pressure.

-Fig 3, TOP FITTING of FORESTAY - The wire was cut square as per Fig 1.
-The nut was slipped over the wire.
-The outside strands were evenly spread around the wedge & across the split.
-1/8" of core wire protruded from the wedge.
-The nut was slid up snug against the back of the strands to maintain their spacing.
-The eye termination was held with the open end pointed up so the former stayed on the bottom, right side up.
-2 drops of Loctite on the thread & 1 inside, then tightened against the nut till snug.
+Fig 2, BOTTOM TERMINATION - The socket was slid over the wire & the outside strands unravelled.
+Slip the wedge over the core leaving 1/8" protruding.
+Space outer strands evenly around the wedge & across the split.
+Slide the socket against the strands to maintain their spacing.
+I held the end fitting with the open end pointed up so the former stayed on the bottom.
+Applied 1 drop of Loctite inside and 2 on the thread, then tightened against the socket till snug.

-Fig 4, TOP FITTING of FORESTAY - Removed eye termination to ensure even spacing of strands as per this photo.
-Its correct for the center core to stick out a bit.
-It fits in the through the hole in the former provided the burrs were removed.
-Loctite is a good lubricant between the strands and the former and on the thread to prevent galling.
-Once cured it prevents the termination from coming lose.
-The termination can be loosened for inspection years later.
+Fig 3, BOTTOM TERMINATION - I removed the end fitting to confirm even spacing of strands as per this photo.
+The center core MUST stick out a bit.
+It fits in the hole through the former, provided the burrs were removed.
+Wet Loctite is an excellent lubricant to use between the strands and the former.
+Also on the thread to prevent galling.
+Once cured it prevents the Stay-Lok terminal from coming lose.
+The terminal can be opened for inspection years later provided you replace the wedge.
+I haven't done this yet.

-Fig 3, BOTTOM FITTING of FORESTAY - The excess Sikaflex oozed out between the wire strands when I tightened the termination.
-It guarantees a water tight seal to prevent corrosion in this deck level fitting.
-The threaded stud end was screwed on the stationary nut to maintain the integrity of the wire strands against the former inside.
+Fig 4, BOTTOM TERMINATION - The excess Sikaflex oozed out between the wire strands when I tightened the terminal.
+The sealant guarantees a water tight seal to prevent corrosion in this deck level terminal.
+The threaded stud end was screwed on the stationary socket to maintain the integrity of the wire strands against the former inside.

-Fig 3, TOP of FORESTAY - The top termination installed for the new forestay.
-The black pointer indicates the alignment of the clevis pin hole to the factory forestay toggle.
+Fig 6, TOP TERMINATION - Top STAY-LOK terminal installed on the new forestay.
+The excess Sikaflex was wiped off leaving some embedded between the strands to shed water.
+The black pointer indicates the alignment of the clevis pin hole to the factory forestay toggle hole.

 Back to Tech Tip F34a

-With the new forestay fabricated the "cut length" of the Scheafer foil was measured for installation.
+With the new forestay fabricated the "cut length" of the Scheafer vinyl foil was measured for installation.

-Then the maximum luff length of the 110% jib was measured for conversion.
+Then the maximum luff length of the 110% jib was measured for conversion (first sail to be converted).

 These two critical measurements were made with a 100' tape measure to ensure accuracy.
 Now we're making progress.